mimblewimble/grin-rfcs/text/0000-early-payment-proofs.md

 The witness is an on-chain kernel with the given commitment.
 The proof type is actually the most significant byte of the amount field, which is necessarily 0 in the foreseeable future.
-The amount field is therefore limited to 7 bytes.
+The amount field is accordingly limited to 7 bytes.

 ### Proof type Invoice